Gernikako Arbola

-Gernikako Arbola ("the Tree of Gernika" in Basque) is an oak tree that symbolizes traditional freedoms for the Biscayan people, and by extension for the Basque people as a whole.
+Gernikako Arbola ('the Tree of Gernika' in Basque) is an oak tree that symbolizes traditional freedoms for the Biscayan people, and by extension for the Basque people as a whole.

+It is located in Gernika, Biscay, Basque Country, Spain.

 The Lords of Biscay (including kings of Castile and Carlist pretenders to the throne) swore to respect the Biscayan liberties under it, and the modern Lehendakari of the Basque Country swears his charge there.

 Dynasty

 In the Middle Ages, representatives of the villages of Biscay would hold assemblies under local big trees.
 As time passed, the role of separate assemblies was superseded by the Guernica Assembly in 1512, and its oak would acquire a symbolic meaning, with actual assemblies being held in a purpose-built hermitage-house (the current building dates from 1833).
-It was the Spanish regent Maria Christina accompanied by her infant daughter Queen Isabella II the last Spanish monarch to swear an oath to the charters under the iconic oak in 1839.
+The Spanish regent Maria Christina, accompanied by her infant daughter Queen Isabella II, was the last Spanish monarch to swear an oath to the charters under the iconic oak in 1839.

 The known specimens form a dynasty: